ISTP

 Potential development areas for ISTPs

-Want to build your confidence and play up your strengths?
-Take our MBTI® assessment here and receive our personal development course in confidence for free with your purchase.
+Want to build your confidence and emphasize your strengths?
+Take the MBTI® assessment here and receive our personal development course on confidence for free with your purchase.

 ISTPs and stress

-At work, they feel stressed when others ignore their advice, question their expertise, or dismiss their practical assessments.
-ISTPs also prefer calm, quiet atmospheres.
-They dislike loud noise and interruptions.
+At work, people with ISTP preferences get stressed when other people ignore their advice, question their expertise, or dismiss their practical assessments.
+They tend to prefer calm, quiet working environments and may find loud noises and interruptions incredibly distracting.